St. Ignatius Roman Catholic Church (St. Inigoes, Maryland)

+St. Ignatius Roman Catholic Church, also known as St. Inigoes Church or The Cove Church, is a historic Catholic parish located in St. Inigoes, St. Mary's County, Maryland.
+It is a direct descendant of Maryland's first Catholic chapel, in St. Mary's City, whose communicants formed the first nucleus of American Catholicism.
+The parish fell under the umbrella of the first establishment of religious freedom in America by George Calvert and his sons, who established the Maryland colony as a refuge for persecuted Catholics.

-St. Ignatius Roman Catholic Church is a historic Roman Catholic church located at St. Inigoes, St. Mary's County, Maryland.
-The church and its adjacent burial ground are situated on about two acres of land that are enclosed within a late 19th-century iron fence.
+St. Ignatius and its adjacent burial ground are situated on about two acres of land that are enclosed within a late 19th-century iron fence.
 The church was constructed between 1785 and 1787, with the sacristy added in 1817.
 The church walls are 21 inches thick, of brick laid in Flemish bond.
 Atop the roof is a small wooden belfry that in 1933 replaced a larger one in this same location.

-St. Ignatius Roman Catholic Church was listed on the National Register of Historic Places in 1975.
+The church was listed on the National Register of Historic Places in 1975.

-First Catholic Parish in English-speaking North America

-It is a direct descendant of Maryland's first Roman Catholic Chapel at St. Mary's City, whose communicants formed the first nucleus of American Catholicism.
-The Parish, then connected to the one in St. Mary's City Maryland also fell under the umbrella of the first establishment of religious freedom in America, by George Calvert and his sons who established the new colony as a refuge for persecuted Catholics.

-Colonial Relics
+Colonial relics

 The church contains artifacts from the original "The Ark" and "The Dove" sailing ships, which bore the first settlers to the Maryland colony in 1633–34.